Relations with the United Nations

 NATO and ISAF worked closely with the United Nations Assistance Mission in Afghanistan (UNAMA) and other international actors that are supporting governance, reconstruction and development.
 The close cooperation took place in various settings, in Afghanistan as well as in UN and NATO capitals.
 It included co-membership of the Joint Coordination and Monitoring Board (JCMB) overseeing the implementation of the internationally endorsed Afghanistan Compact, co-chairing together with the Afghan Government the Executive Steering Committee for Provincial Reconstruction Teams, and other joint Afghan-international community bodies.
 Steering Committee for Provincial Reconstruction Teams, and other joint Afghan-international community bodies.

 NATO and the UN continue consulting closely on their respective postures in Afghanistan.
 NATO is keeping the UN well informed on the Resolute Support Mission.

 Under the terms of UN Security Council Resolution 1546 and at the request of the Iraqi Interim Government, NATO provided assistance in training and equipping Iraqi security forces through the NATO Training Mission-Iraq (NTM-I) from 2004 to end 2011.

 Supporting African Union missions

-Following a request from the AU in 2007, NATO accepted to assist the AU Mission in Somalia (AMISOM) by providing airlift support to AU member states willing to deploy on this mission.
+Following a request from the AU in 2007, NATO assisted the AU Mission in Somalia (AMISOM) by providing airlift support to AU member states deployed on this mission.
 NATO is also providing capacity-building assistance for the AU via a Senior Military Liaison Office in Addis Ababa, Ethiopia.